Israeli gets 3 life terms for killing Palestinian family - France 24

 An Israeli court handed a Jewish settler three life sentences Monday for murdering a Palestinian toddler and his parents in a "hate crime" arson attack on their West Bank home.

-Amiram Ben-Uliel, 25, was sentenced by the court in the town of Lod following his conviction in May for the 2015 killings.
+Amiram Ben-Uliel, 25, was sentenced by the court in the town of Lod following his conviction in May for the 2015 killings that stirred international disgust and charges of Israeli laxism.

 He was also found guilty of two counts each of attempted murder and arson, along with conspiracy to commit a hate crime.